Adopted to loving homes!

 Wendy Beautiful and big bodied bay Thoroughbred mare relinquished for rehoming.
 Extremely sweet girl, she needs weight and farrier.
 Old abrasions from a collapsed structure have healed.
 She had a severe case of rainrot, which was treated, but has left her with some scarring.
 She does have an old knee injury which was evaluated and digitally xrayed by a veterinarian.
 Wendy can be ridden for trails and flatwork only, no jumping.
 Wendy is doing well now and is ready to start a new life.
 She loves attention and would appreciate having a special person of her own.
 UPDATE: Adopted October 2015

 Pistol Packin Pete Our very special senior donkey was returned, after his best friend passed away, leaving him alone.
 Pete was our first auction rescue and we welcomed him back with open arms.
 Everyone who meets Pete absolutely adores him.
 His incredibly endearing personality quickly gained him a new home with a lovely family and a few equine friends.
+He has since been adopted again with our other special needs miniature, Casey.

 Casey Cute bay pony gelding, suitable for companion only.
 Casey has special needs and requires medication for COPD.
 He was placed but returned when his breathing worsened.
 He has been vetted and we will be working on managing his breathing.
+He has since been adopted again and accompanies our senior donkey Pistol Packin Pete.

 Polly Polly is a cute little black miniature mare that was 1 of about 20 minis brought in as a group to auction in May 2015.
 Hand picked by some 4H youth in attendance, the little mare came to the rescue.
 She was skinny, wormy, infested with lice, had a significant under bite and appeared pregnant.
 After her quarantine period, she was adopted.